cookavsky/PlanetsSwapi/README.md

 - id
 - name
 - population
+* You can select the page size
+* The list of planets sort alphabetically
 * You can see the details of the selected planets:
 - climate
 - diameter